Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 Detailed steps and codes are documented in [Airbnb_EDA in PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_EDA%20in%20PostgreSQL.sql).<br/>

 ## Interactive Power BI Dashboard

+Dashboard Design Concept based on EDA and SQL analysis: <br/>

+1. The correlation of review rating scores among various categories can be presented in the interactive dashboard.
+    This can provide potential hosts with insights on how to improve overall ratings and increase booking rates and revenue.
+2. Host and listing information is presented for stakeholder exploration.

 The steps for data preparation and data modelling are documented in [Create Airbnb Dashboard in Power BI.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Create%20Airbnb%20Dashboard%20in%20Power%20BI).<br/>